 Allen: So just how important are calculators to the SAT?

-Fred: I would say they're of medium importance on the SAT I Math section.
+Fred: I would say they're of medium importance on the SAT Math section.
 You absolutely need to have the right calculator strategy.
-On one hand, most of the work on the math section is interpreting the problem — a calculator can't do that for you.
-On the other hand, you can really mess up with the wrong calculator strategy.
+On the one hand, most of the work on the math section (even the calculator section!) is interpreting the problem — a calculator can't do that for you.
+On the other hand, not using a calculator or using the wrong calculator strategy can really mess you up.

 Allen: I agree.
 Calculators can't make your day, but can definitely break your day.
 You need to avoid mistakes to get a good score on SAT Math, which you need to do if, for example, you are aiming for a top engineering school.
 Here are our top tips.

 The College Board Official Calculator Policy says that you don't need a calculator for the SAT.
 They say that because the College Board needs to make the SAT seem accessible to people of all income levels.
 The reality is that a calculator, and the right calculator at that, is an absolute must.

 We've taken the ACT, SAT, GRE, MCAT, and a whole slew of standardized tests as well as class tests.
 Whenever calculators were allowed, 9 out of 10 times they were of substantial help.
 When you need to multiply 2392 x 323, it's faster and more accurate to do so on a calculator.
 Bring your calculator!

 What's an entry line?
 It's a line at the top of the calculator that shows you what you've typed: